scalabilitysolved/til/java/apache-commons-bag-structure-for-occurrences.md

 	}
 ```

-But also handily if we only want to work with those elemtns that are unique then we can access an immutable set from the databag too like so:
+But also handily if we only want to work with those elements that are unique then we can access an immutable set from the databag too like so:

 ```java